 - What God wants from any human being is not mysterious.
 It is to love: To love him and to love one another.

-- This is as true for Jews, as it is for Catholics, as it is for those who have never heard of either faith.
+- This is as true for Catholics as it is for Jews.
+It is true for those who have never heard of either faith.

 - For those who do not know God properly, God accounts love of neighbor as love for him.